Virtual Telephone Town Hall MeetingSeptember 14, 20236:30 p.m.

 Potential projects were evaluated using the following board-approved criteria:

-Projects approved for feasibility studies by the board of directors move into the feasibility study phase.
-During feasibility studies, the project teams will refine potential yields, costs, permit ability, treatment requirements; engage the community and more.
-Those that are economically feasible, environmentally sustainable and reliable will be considered individually or as configurations of projects in the water supply selection process to move forward to design and construction to supply drinking water to the region.
+During feasibility studies, Tampa Bay Water will refine potential yields, costs, permitability, treatment requirements; engage the community and more.
+Those projects that are economically feasible, environmentally sustainable and reliable will be considered individually or as configurations of projects in the water supply selection process.
+In November, 2027, Tampa Bay Water will recommend to its board project configurations for design and construction to supply drinking water to the region in 2033.

 For 25 years, Tampa Bay Water has been committed to a dynamic public outreach process to improve its projects and programs.
 By working cooperatively with our member governments, the business community and residents, we have been able to improve our service to the Tampa Bay community.
 The Long-Term Master Water Plan is no exception.
-Stakeholder input in the 2023 update will help shape feasibility studies for those on the recommended short list.
-We will conduct a virtual telephone town hall meeting September 14, 2023, at 6:30 p.m.
-Residents are invited to attend and provide input on the shortlist of project concepts being considered for the region's next water supply.
-Please register to attend using the button at the top of this page.
+Stakeholder input in the 2023 update is being used to shape feasibility studies and will continue as project work continues.

 If you would like to schedule a speaker for your community, business or civic group: